 For loans and advances, management developed PDs based on the Group's specific historical default rates for each industry classification.
 In performing historical analyses, management identified economic variables impacting credit risk and ECLs for each portfolio.
-How our audit addressed the key audit matter

 Our approach to addressing the matter, with the assistance of our valuation specialist, involved the following procedures, amongst others: